 Particulate Matter (PM) concentrations have been monitored at the perimeter air monitoring stations, measuring PM-101 continuously and reporting 15-minute, time-weighted averages.
 The Industrial Campus PM-10 24-hour average data are depicted in Figure 2.a, and the Innovation Campus PM-10 24- hour average data are depicted in Figure 2.b.
+Due to a battery malfunction, no PM-10 data was recorded at AMS-06 from May 16th through May 27th.
 As shown in the figures, there were no exceedances of the calculated site-specific 24-hour action level of 150 micrograms per cubic meter.